Oil painting for beginners: 12 tips on how to get started and take your skills to the next level.

 9. Learn some of the basic approaches, techniques and methods in oil painting

 There are different approaches and techniques in oil painting that can transform the way you use the medium and help you create special effects.
-Below I’ll outline a couple of examples, but to get a full scope of the range of techniques that can be used by oil painters, refer to our oil painting techniques guide.
+Below I’ll outline a couple of examples.
+To understand the range of techniques used in oil painting, refer to our oil painting for beginners: techniques guide.

 Alla prima is the technique of painting wet-on-wet.
 Colours are applied spontaneously usually within one painting session.
 The aim of this technique is to finish the painting before the first application of paint dries.